chipsalliance/f4pga/docs/f4pga/modules/index.md

 ```

 Be careful when using this kind of resolution, as it's computational and memory
-complexity grows exponentially in ragards to the number of list variables being
+complexity grows exponentially in regards to the number of list variables being
 referenced, which is a rather obvious fact, but it's still worth mentioning.

 The variables that can be referenced within a definition/configuration fall into 3